Public Sector & Government Communications Week Agenda

 • Practical tools and frameworks to embrace the inevitability of change

-• Tackling talent shortages by strengthening employee engagement,
+• Tackling talent shortages by strengthening employee engagement, boosting morale, and enhancing retention strategies during uncertain times

 • Integrating mental health and wellbeing initiatives into communication